mozilla-services/socorro/docs/localdevenvironment.rst

    For Elasticsearch, it sets up Supersearch fields and the index for raw and processed crash data.

+   For S3, this creates the required buckets.

+   For Pub/Sub, this creates topics and subscriptions.

-   You can run ``make setup`` any time you want to wipe the Postgres database and Elasticsearch to pick up changes to those storage systems or reset your environment.
+   You can run ``make setup`` any time you want to re-initialize those services and wipe any data.

 6. Populate data stores with required data.